Address and street name grids in the Philippines

 House address grids observed in Sampaloc, Manila.

+Here there is a quite rigid house address grid.
 For example, no matter what street we take, when it crosses España Boulevard we enter its 900 block.
 After we go past P. Florentino Street, houses addresses on either side of the street are in the 1000 block, etc. Indeed we can start building a table,

 Address grid values.